England Win Euro 2020 Opener As Denmark Confirm Eriksen Cardiac Arrest - UrduPoint

 Ukraine's pre-match preparations have been marred by a row with Russia over their jersey that features patriotic slogans and the outline of Ukraine that includes Crimea, which Russia annexed in 2014.

-Tiny North Macedonia made history when they kicked off in their first match in a major tournament as an independent nation against Austria in Bucharest.
+North Macedonia lost 3-1 to Austria in their first match in a major tournament as an independent nation in Bucharest, despite an equaliser from 37-year-old captain Goran Pandev.

 The coronavirus, which delayed the tournament for a year, is still proving a major headache.